edbond/CSRF/README.md

 > <h1>Invalid anti-forgery token</h1>

+## Problem

-However with the latest versions of the compojure and ring libraries, I get "Invalid..." even with a valid token.
+With the latest versions of the compojure (>= 1.2.0) and ring libraries, I get "Invalid..." even with a valid token.

+## Solution
+`ring-defaults` includes anti-forgery by default for `POST` requests (and others that modify data).
+The use of `wrap-defaults routes site-defaults` with `wrap-anti-forgery` results in generating the anti-forgery token twice and thus invalidating the token you receive with a get-request.
+So, just remove

 ## License